From the Lead Snow Ranger

 - The greatest difference between the MWAC and other avalanche centers in the west is our responsibility as the lead agency for Search and Rescue.
 On December 1st of each year the Forest Service takes over responsibility from the State of New Hampshire for all incidents in the Cutler River Drainage on the east side of Mt.
 Washington which includes our entire avalanche forecast area.

 - Our third emphasis is as an eastern professional avalanche resource for anyone who needs assistance.
-This entails reviewing university projects, giving talks and slide shows, participating in avalanche courses, assisting reporters, working with our volunteer search and rescue groups, etc.
+This entails reviewing university projects, giving talks and slide shows, participating in avalanche courses, assisting reporters, working with our volunteer search and rescue groups, etc. We reach out to the public with presentations on rescue, snow science and mountain safety in multiple venues including the Annual Eastern Snow and Avalanche Workshop.

 Nationally, the role of Snow Rangers has changed dramatically over the years, from field going forecasters and avalanche control specialists to administrating permits for ski areas on public lands.
 Retired USFS Snow Rangers visiting from Jackson Hole and Little Cottonwood Canyon have commented that we have a unique and special program that incorporates tradition and technology.
 We have kept important aspects of our tradition to provide the best service to our unique concentrated high visitor use.